 If you spend time in any other part of the country, you’ll quickly see the differences between Auckland and the rest of New Zealand.

-While Auckland technically consists of many neighborhoods, many regions, and stretches from the East to West of the North Island, the focus of this guide will be on the CBD (Central Business District), or what many would call the “downtown” area.
+While Auckland technically consists of many neighborhoods, many regions, and stretches from the East to West of the North Island, the focus of this guide to Auckland, New Zealand will be on the CBD (Central Business District), or what many would call the “downtown” area.
 This is where most tourists will stay and spend their time.